What is CASB? Cloud Access Security Broker Guide

 So what else does Strac help us achieve?

-Strac as a data loss prevention (DLP) solution helps companies of all sizes:
+Strac as a comprehensive data loss prevention (DLP) solution helps companies of all sizes:

 In conclusion, the power of CASBs, particularly Strac, extends far beyond simple surveillance.
 Its proactive approach to data loss prevention, compliance, and threat detection make it an indispensable tool for robust cloud security strategies.